iamjaypatel/College/CS 1632/midterm_1_study_guide.md

 ## STATIC ANALYSIS
 * Understand static vs dynamic testing
+  - Static: code is not executed by the test.
+    - Code coverage, code review, etc.
+  - Dynamic: Code is executed by the test.
 * Understand limitations of static testing
 * Know different kinds of static analysis, and tools and methods used (e.g. linters, bug finders, code coverage, code metrics, code reviews)
 * You do NOT need to know specific Rubocop/Reek errors, but should understand what Rubocop and Reek do and what they might catch or not